Articles Getting Started

 How to Classify Software as a Medical Device Under the MDR?
 (MDCG 2021-24)

 On a slighty different note: You want to get your medical software certified under MDR but don't know where to start?
 No worries!
 That's why we built the Wizard.
-It's a self-guided software which helps you create your documentation yourself, for only 149€ / month.
+It's a self-guided video course which helps you create your documentation yourself.
 No prior knowledge required.
 You should check it out.

-Or, if you're looking for some human help, did you know that we also provide consulting, often guiding startups from start to finish in their medical device compliance?
+If you're looking for human help, did you know that we also provide some limited consulting?
+It's limited because we are not many people.
+We guide startups from start to finish in their medical device compliance.

 Congratulations!
 You read this far.